thaohung/9Hits-Translations/README.md

 # 9Hits Traffic Exchange Translations
-Hi 9Hits Members :-) !
-This is translations of 9Hits Traffic Exchange.
-Please help us to translate [9Hits Panel](https://panel.9hits.com/) and [9Hits Home Page](https://9hits.com/) into your language, if any translation get completed, we will added it to our website :)
+Hi 9Hits Members :-)!
+To bring 9Hits closer to you as well as easy to use, this is translations of 9Hits Traffic Exchange.
+Please help us to translate [9Hits Panel](https://panel.9hits.com/) and [9Hits Home Page](https://9hits.com/) into your language, if any translation get completed, we will added it to our website ☺

 ## How to get started
 You may just copy the English translation and then translate into your own language.
 The filename should be language code in lowercase, for examlple: English -> en-gb.php or en-us.php or en.php, Vietnamese -> vn.php. etc.